-Beaubien Street wine bar and caviste Cul-Sec has permanently shut down.
+Beaubien Street wine bar and shop Cul-Sec has permanently shut down.
 Montreal chef, restaurateur, and Cul-Sec co-owner Martin Juneau shared the news on Instagram yesterday, saying that he and his business partner Loui-Philippe Breton (with whom he also owns popular Little Italy restaurant Pastaga) had just signed a lease assignment agreement, but did not specify who would be taking over the space.
 Juneau called the six-and-a-half-year-old wine bar a “collateral victim” of the pandemic and local construction works.
 The pair also recently shed their neighbourhood grocery shop Le Petit Coin (now home to Pizza Bouquet) and ice cream counter Monsieur Crémeux (soon to become J’ai Feng), both also on Beaubien, but have newly made their way to the Garment District, with an agreement to operate new daytime brasserie Chabanelle.

 Quebec Tartare Chain to Get Acquired by Local Franchisor

 MTY Group, the same Montreal-headquartered restaurant franchisor behind Allô!
 Mon Coco, Baton Rouge, and Mikes, has announced plans to acquire fast-growing Quebec tartare chain Küto Comptoir à Tartares, which in five years has launched 31 locations across the province.
 The statement did not disclose the sum of the agreement, but did say that it is likely to pass within the next 30 days, pending conditions.